tronprotocol/documentation/TRX/Tron-http.md

 demo: curl -X POST  http://127.0.0.1:8090/wallet/triggercontract -d '{"contract_address":"4189139CB1387AF85E3D24E212A008AC974967E561","function_selector":"set(uint256,uint256)","parameter":"00000000000000000000000000000000000000000000000000000000000000010000000000000000000000000000000000000000000000000000000000000002","fee_limit":10,"call_value":100,"owner_address":"41D1E7A6BC354106CB410E65FF8B181C600FF14292"}'
 Parameter contract_address: Contract address, default hexString
 Parameter function_selector: Function call, must not leave a blank space Parameter parameter: The parameter passed to 'function_selector', the format must match with the VM's requirement.
-You can use a hs tool provided by remix to convert a parameter like [1,2] to the format that VM requires
+You can use a js tool provided by remix to convert a parameter like [1,2] to the format that VM requires
+Parameter parameter_string: The parameter passed to 'function_selector' in text string format, this 'parameter_string' will override 'parameter'.
+Example: "\"100\", \"TJCnKsPa7y5okkXvQAidZBzqx3QyQ6sxMW\"", if the function call has no parameter, 'parameter_string' should be set ""
 Parameter fee_limit: The maximum TRX burns for resource consumption Parameter call_value: The TRX transfer to the contract for each call Parameter owner_address: Owner address that triggers the contract, default hexString